 - Define your tooling strategy.
 Don’t assume that your SIAM ecosystem’s service providers will own and maintain the required IT tools.
 There are benefits to the retained organization owning these tools, particularly the ITSM toolset, such that you can control your master data, workflows, and ticket data, from a single-source-of-truth.
 The tooling strategy should not only consider the ITSM tool used for incident, problem, change management, etc., but also the tools used across the enterprise to manage the IT services being delivered.

-- Design the IT organization structure.
+- Design the IT organization structure for SIAM success.
 Once the IT strategy and operating model are designed, there’s a need to develop a comprehensive IT organization structure.
 While these are being designed to meet the specific needs of the business, it’s advisable to leverage established a process and governance frameworks, such as ITIL, COBIT, and ISO20000 to ensure that the activities, and their division between the retained organization and the sourcing partners, are clear.

 - Define the SIAM scope.
 It’s essential to clearly define the scope of the SIAM function, whether retained or sourced so that it’s clear where the accountability lies.
 The key considerations at a process level are the degree of authority it possesses and the level of interaction with sourcing partners and the business.